Budget Salary and Benefit Costs

 Monthly Base Salary

-- For UW Personnel, this value from Workday.
+- For UW Personnel, this value comes from Workday.
 Below this field, there is a link to View Salary Details.
 When clicked, it opens a dialog showing additional details about the person’s compensation.
 The dialog is described below.
 Within the field is a Refresh icon (two curved arrows).
 Clicking this will open a confirmation dialog stating “Refreshing this salary will replace the current salary with the most up-to-date value for person’s name.
 Custom allocations you have added will be overridden.”
 You can continue or cancel from the dialog.

 - For Placeholder Personnel, the Monthly Base Salary is a default value of $0.
 Enter the appropriate amount for this period.